 Working and living on a highly productive farm business is also very challenging.
 You need to be healthy and strong, both physically and mentally, to succeed and benefit from this apprenticeship and all the farm has to offer.

 Please read this awesome article about how to determine if an apprenticeship is right for you and how to make the of it when you're there.
 The author, Julia, was an apprentice here in 2012.

 Please read on for specific details for the Apprenticeship.
-If you’re only able to work for 2-3 months in the summer, we’re opening two Summer Internship positions this year.
+If you’re only able to work for 2-3 months, we’re opening Internship positions this year.
 Please see below for more information.

 We take our role as educators seriously, offering information and skills that will lead to a greater understanding of farm management and systems, all in the context of the farm as a business.
 We explain tasks as they come up in the season and offer written information and informal “classes” periodically throughout the year, but most of the skills and information will be communicated within the context of farm work.
 You may periodically be given reading or listening assignments to specific podcasts in your free time so we can discuss these topics as a group.
 As the season progresses or as specific skills are developed , apprentices have increased independence, responsibilities, and specialization in their work around the farm.
 We teach thoughtful and efficient execution of farm tasks, which is essential to the success of any enterprise (the goal in production work is to get the job done right and get it done quickly).